projectsveltos/sveltos/docs/addons/raw_yaml.md

     kind: ConfigMap
 ```

-Considering the provided ClusterProfile, if we have two workload clusters matching, one in the _foo_ namespace and the other in the _bar_ namespace, Sveltos will search for the ConfigMap _contour-gateway_ in the _foo_ namespace for the Cluster in the _foo_ namespace and for a ConfigMap _contour-gateway_ in the _bar_ namespace for the Cluster in the _bar_ namespace.
+Consider the provided ClusterProfile, when we have two workload clusters matching.
+One in the _foo_ namespace and another in the _bar_ namespace.
+Sveltos will search for the ConfigMap _contour-gateway_ in the _foo_ namespace for the Cluster in the _foo_ namespace and for a ConfigMap _contour-gateway_ in the _bar_ namespace for the Cluster in the _bar_ namespace.

 More ClusterProfile examples can be found [here](https://github.com/projectsveltos/sveltos-manager/tree/main/examples "Manage Kubernetes add-ons: examples").

-[^1]: Remember that ClusterProfile can only reference Secrets of type ***addons.projectsveltos.io/cluster-profile***